thrly/tempest/README.md

 ## Build guide

-The build for the TEMPEST is simple, and broadly follows the same steps outlined in [Typeractive's Corne build](https://docs.typeractive.xyz/build-guides/corne-wireless).
+The build for the TEMPEST is simple and broadly follows the same steps outlined in [Typeractive's Corne build](https://docs.typeractive.xyz/build-guides/corne-wireless).
 Theirs is well-written and documented, so read that for now.

 ## Using this repo

 ### Ergogen / design

 The ergogen files are contained in the ergogen/ folder.
-See [here](https://docs.ergogen.xyz/usage) for guidance on building from ergogen.
+(See [here](https://docs.ergogen.xyz/usage) for guidance on building from ergogen.)

-> [!IMPORTANT]
-> Some of the ergogen/ceoloide footprint files have been modified slightly from the [originals](https://github.com/ceoloide/ergogen-footprints).

 ### PCB
 Gerber and drill files for PCB fabrication (i.e. JLPCB) can be found in /tempest-gerbers/ for ordering.